YingZhou001/Immuannot/README.md

 and the difference ratio cutoff of the matched region (--diff) can all be customized as need.

-The output annotation is in [gtf](link to gtf) format.
+The output annotation is in gzip-compressed [gtf](https://useast.ensembl.org/info/website/upload/gff.html) format.

-New allele would have a 'new' tag at the rightest field of the 'consensus' call, usually accompanied with one or more 'alleles' from the reference data set that similar to the target gene.
+In the attribute column, new allele would have a 'new' tag at the rightest field of the 'consensus' call, it is usually accompanied with one or more similar 'alleles' call from the reference data set
 CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon", "incomplete\_CDS", and "inframe\_stop" for the gene structure annotation.